torvalds/linux/Documentation/arch/powerpc/hvcs.rst

 OR

-A: There is not a corresponding vty-server device that maps to an existing /dev/hvcs* entry.
+A: There is analt a corresponding vty-server device that maps to an existing /dev/hvcs* entry.

 ---------------------------------------------------------------------------